Dogs with allergic dermatitis - oral medication

 - Dogs that are otherwise healthy, with no active infections

 - Certain medications will require a withdrawal period.

 - Other criteria apply, please contact us for details.

 Each dog will complete 3 visits to the Veterinary Medical Center (VMC) in a 14-day study period for exams, assessments, and sample collection (blood and urine).
-Owners will give the study oral capsule at home three times daily and apply gel to the most affected areas once daily.
+Owners will give the study oral capsule at home three times daily and apply gel to the most affected areas three times daily.
 Owners will record observations daily.